Værøy Municipality

 Værøy is an island municipality in Nordland county, Norway.
 It is part of the traditional district of Lofoten.
 The administrative centre of the municipality is the village of Sørland on the main island of Værøya.
 The other village in Værøy is Nordland.
 Most of the residents live in the Sørland area surrounding the main harbor.
 The old Værøy Lighthouse sits at the end of that harbor.

-The 19 km2 municipality is the 351st largest by area out of the 356 municipalities in Norway.
-Værøy is the 347th most populous municipality in Norway with a population of only 678.
-The municipality's population density is 36.6 PD/km2 and its population has decreased by 9.7% over the previous 10-year period.
+The 19 km2 municipality is the 352nd largest by area out of the 357 municipalities in Norway.
+Værøy Municipality is the 348th most populous municipality in Norway with a population of only 683.
+The municipality's population density is 36.6 PD/km2 and its population has decreased by 12.1% over the previous 10-year period.

 General information

-The municipality of Værøy was established on 1 January 1838 (see formannskapsdistrikt law).
+Værøy Municipality was established on 1 January 1838 (see formannskapsdistrikt law).
 On 1 July 1928, the southern district of Værøy (population: 731) was separated to become the new Røst Municipality.
+The borders have not changed since that time.